ashish-gehani/OCCAM/utils/runbench/README.md

 # Benchmark runner for OCCAM #

-To run OCCAM on a set of benchmarks and show statistics, type:
+To run OCCAM on a set of benchmarks and show metrics, type:

 	runbench.py
 	runbench.py --rop